top of page

 In general, it seems that the pursuit of fun has become some sort of a "religion" for many people.
 Unlike our many ancestors, the value of joy has been put at a far higher priority than in any other time.
 Even when we work, we have many sources of pleasure that did not exist any time before the industrial and digital revolutions.

 It is no surprise, therefore, that some of us have become fun-seekers rather than depth-seekers or wealth-seekers.
-The possible reason for that being, that there is much to enjoy from, more than ever before, and with our constant seeking of new and newer sources and content of fun, we basically feed a globally-entertaining industrial complex, that lives and prospers over our lack of satisfaction with what we already have.
+The possible reason for that being, that there is much to enjoy from, more than ever before.
+With our constant seeking of new and newer sources and content of fun, we basically feed a globally-entertaining industrial complex.
+It lives and prospers over our lack of satisfaction with what we already have.

 That, in itself, is not necessarily a bad thing.
 But it still doesn't answer the following question: why should one care about other people, if they do not bring one the fun they so desire?
 This "religion" could create a future where only the most entertaining shall prosper, while those who bore most would be cast aside.
 I guess you can call it a Hedocracy — a regime where only the most entertaining reign supreme.
 And indeed, dismissing someone or something because they are boring, is a fallacy of its on.